keybraker/python-gui-electron/docs/README.md

 Then, press:
 ```
-LAUNCH PYTHON CODE
+LAUNCH PROGRAM
 ~ this will launch a python application with a loop inside,
   that is waiting for data to be send from js
 ```

 Afterwards press:
 ```
-INTERACT WITH PYTHON CODE
+INTERACT WITH PROGRAM
 ~ this will send a message named "hello" from js to python
   and python will read it and print a message
 ```

 And in the end press
 ```
-TERMINATE PYTHON CODE
+TERMINATE PROGRAM
-~ finally js will send a termination message "exit" to python
+~ a termination message ("terminate") is sent to the program which knows
-  and python will terminate and then js will terminate python
-  so that no processes run in the backround
+to stop the loop and execution
 ```

 Also if you want to access externals files there is one more example
 ```
 HOW TO OPEN A FILE
-~ from jsExample.js an ipc.send message is sent to the main.js
+~ from js_example.js an ipc.send message is sent to the main.js
   which will then read and output config.json's values.
   (This is a very fast and usefull feature to store settings)
 ```
 ## Interpretation Guide

-After that you should open jsExample.js and pythonExample.js in order to see how the example works and what triggered every message you see in your terminal.
+After that you should open js_example.js and pythonExample.js in order to see how the example works and what triggered every message you see in your terminal.

 ## Authors